MegaITA/GitHubChangelogBot/README.md

 # GitHubChangelogBot
-Simple GitHub changelog bot with some cool features such as:
+Simple Telegram GitHub changelog bot, commonly used in public projects to show progress, with some cool features such as:
 * 🌐 Multi-language support!
 You can contribute adding your language, just make a PR!
 * ⚙ Extensively configurable, you can tweak basically anything you'll ever need.
 * 🍕 Powered by pizza.